Nerve Stimulation Trial

 Getting to Trial

-Potential nerve stimulation patients may temporary trial a system to determine if the process is right for them over a ten day trial period.
-During the test period, patients are asked to pay attention to how much the device reduces their pain.
+Potential nerve stimulation users go through a temporary trial of the system to determine if the process is right for them, over a ten day trial period.
+During the test period, individuals are asked to pay attention to how much the device reduces their pain.
 The temporary trial consists of the following components:

 Installing the nerve stimulation components takes about 30 to 90 minutes and can be done in your physician’s office.
 The procedure may include being given a local anesthetic and placing a needle near the spinal cord similar to an epidural.
 A doctor will use an x-ray to guide the position of the needle.
-He or she will ask questions to target the painful area.
-Temporary leads will be taped or secured to the back for the duration of the ten-day trial, and the external neurostimulator system will be attached to your waistband.
+The doctor willl ask questions to target the painful area.
+Temporary leads will be taped or secured to the back for the duration of the ten-day trial, and the external neurostimulator system will be attached to the waistband.